karlstolley/rtc/syllabus/_projects/project-03.md

     deadline: *deadline
 ---

-This project will be a refinement of Project Two, moving the project's stability to that of a public beta release.
+This project will be a refinement of Project Two, making fuller use of STUN/TURN signaling for more robust network interoperability and obviating the need for monkeying with firewalls, etc. Your app will also include a simple user-login and user-persistence feature, which will be combined with the Web Notifications API to allow users to notify other known users when they wish to use your app to communicate and engage your app’s shared task.